 Volunteer Facilitator Materials

-■ Certificate - Saving Your Hemlocks (NEW 3/31/13) -- This is a certificate you can print, fill out, and give to a client when you have helped them get their hemlocks treated.
+■ Certificate of Appreciation for Saving Your Hemlocks (3/31/13) -- This is a certificate you can print, fill out, and give to a client when you have helped them get their hemlocks treated.
 It's just a little personal touch to thank them for taking care of their hemlocks, informing them about what improvement to expect, and reminding them of when their trees will need retreatment.

 ■ Expense Report & Reimbursement Request (updated 3/2/13) - Facilitators and Leadership Team members can use this Excel spreadsheet to request reimbursement for SGH-related expenses that were paid out-of-pocket.
 A copy of the transaction receipt should be attached and forwarded to the Treasurer.

-■ Facilitator Release & Waiver of Liability (updated 3/19/13) -- This Volunteer Release & Waiver of Liability form is required by our insurance company for all SGH Facilitators.
-It is usually completed during Facilitator training.
+■ Facilitator Release & Waiver of Liability (updated 3/10/15) -- This Volunteer Release & Waiver of Liability form is required by our insurance company for all SGH Facilitators.
+It should be completed during Facilitator training.

 ■ Pesticide Acronyms -- A glossary of common (and not-so-common) acronyms used in the pesticide industry.